lucacarniato/realized-volatility-kaggle-competition/README.md

 $$ WAP = \frac{BidPrice_{1}*AskSize_{1} + AskPrice_{1}*BidSize_{1}}{BidSize_{1} + AskSize_{1}} $$

 Returns are widely used in finance, however, **log returns** are preferred whenever some mathematical modeling is required.
 Calling $WAP_t$ the WAP price of the stock at time $t$, we can define the log return between $t_1$ and $t_2$ as:

 $$
 r_{t_1, t_2} = \log \left( \frac{WAP_{t_2}}{WAP_{t_1}} \right)
 $$

+# Position on the leader board

+The root mean percent error on unseen data is 0.22046, which is better than 33\% of the competitors (3965 competitors)